jujulefox/diffusion_volatility_project/README.md

 ## Why I Built This

-As a Physics and Mathematics student, I have always been fascinated by how the laws of nature—like the random walk of a particle—can explain the seemingly chaotic movements of global markets.
-This project is a technical "deep dive" into financial volatility viewed through a physics lens, demonstrating that stock price uncertainty isn't just a metaphor; it's a measurable physical phenomenon.
+As a Physics and Mathematics student, I was interested in how the laws of nature, like the random walk of a particle, can explain the seemingly chaotic and artificial movements of global markets.
+This project is a technical "deep dive" into financial volatility viewed through a physics lens, demonstrating that stock price uncertainty is in reality a measurable physical phenomenon.

 - **Key Finding**: During this simulation, I mathematically verified that the Particle Std Ratio (0.988) and the Stock Vol Ratio (0.997) converge almost perfectly to their theoretical values.
 This proves that stock prices follow the exact same $\sqrt{n}$ law as a diffusing molecule in a laboratory.